Growing coriander is just as easy as growing cilantro. No wonder, it's the same plant...

 Coriander flowers are an important food source for beneficial insects, especially little parasitic wasps and predatory flies.

-So to attract many beneficial insects you want lots and lots of coriander flowers in your garden.
+So to attract many beneficial insects you want lots and lots of coriander flowers growing in your garden.

-And you want those coriander plants not only in a neat row in one bed, you want plants sprinkled through your other vegetables and under your fruit trees and in any other place you can fit them.
+Ideally you want those coriander plants not only in a neat row in one bed, you want plants sprinkled through your other vegetables and under your fruit trees and in any other place you can fit them.

 If you want to grow coriander for seeds you don't need to worry so much over your plants bolting to seed prematurely.